ashdeep-singh02/WanderWise/README.md

   9) Post Page: Allows users to create and share posts with their followers.
 Users can share pictures with descriptions and locations attached for immersive user experiences.

 ## Technology Used

+- React Native
+- Django
+- JavaScript
+- Python
+- Firebase
+- PythonEverywhere
+- Expo
+- Xcode/Android Studio
+- GitHub

 WanderWise is built using **React Native** in the frontend.
-This allows us to serve users with an Android and IOS compatible application with a user friendly and modern user interface.
-Expo was used to deploy our frontend and publish it for the public to access.
+This allows us to serve users with an Android and IOS compatible application with a user friendly and modern user interface. **Expo** was used to deploy our frontend and publish it for the public to access.

 WanderWise uses **Firebase Authentication** to verify all users visiting our application. **Firebase Storage** is used to save all images uploaded to our application, including post images and profile images. **Firestore Database** is used to store user data consisting of personal information, post information, following/follower mappings, etc.